 Our first stop is the Coptic orthodox church St. Shenouda.
 A great white building crowded with religious people during the ceremonies.
 It's a nice way to experience a bit of the Egyptian culture!

 Next is Aldhar Market, a market where they sell all sorts of food: fruits, vegetables, meat, fish, … you name it!
 I haven't spotted any non-Egyptian except my friend Gabi who I was travelling with.
 Get some fresh and yummy fruits and stay well hydrated throughout the hot days!

 Ask before taking pictures unless you want to get shouted at – true story…

 Nice and neat is our third stop in Hurghada: The aquarium!

-Some of you might not be into scuba diving or snorkeling but still want to catch a glimpse at what is beneath the surface of the Red Sea.
+Some of you might not be into scuba diving or snorkelling but still want to catch a glimpse at what is beneath the surface of the Red Sea.
 This aquarium covers many of the tropical fish we saw diving just a couple of days earlier.

 It is not massively big, but still a nice distraction to the beach and crowded streets.
 There is also two tanks with several nurse sharks for you to look at.
-[In my opinion those tanks are way too small, but I'm used to the endlessness of the ocean.]
+[In my opinion, those tanks are way too small, but I'm used to the endlessness of the ocean.]